 San Diego North County is known for its many expansive beaches and miles of open spaces, San Diego’s North County stretches from Del Mar to Oceanside.
-Differing dramatically from its southern counterpart, the north county coastline is a thread of charming coastal communities nestled between pristine natural preserves, and unique attractions.
+San Diego north county coastline is a thread of charming coastal communities nestled between pristine natural preserves, and unique attractions.

 For those looking for outdoor activities, the north county provides the perfect setting for hiking and horseback riding in Los Penasquitos Canyon Preserve or biking along meandering historic Highway 101.